alexanderhornilla/Hornilla_SeedStory_OOP/SeedStory.md

 IV.
 PROGRAM/SYSTEM INSTRUCTIONS
 1. Main Menu: After the initial setup, the program will display the main menu for interaction.

     -----------MAIN MENU-------------

     (1) Browse Products

     (2) View Cart and Checkout

     (3) Exit

     ---------------------------------
     Enter your choice (1-3):

-2. Browse Products: If you choose option 1 to browse products, you'll see the sort menu.
+3. Browse Products: If you choose option 1 to browse products, you'll see the sort menu.

-    --------Sort Products By:--------
+    ---------Sort Products By:--------

     (1) Name (A-Z)

     (2) Growth Duration (Weeks)

     (3) Weekly Sales

     (4) BACK

     ---------------------------------
     Your choice (1-4):